Sirosky/go-reader/README.md

 ## Credit

 1. A big thanks to [willnationsdev](https://gist.github.com/willnationsdev) for putting up with my incessant GDScript questions during the odd hours of the day (and night).
-2. Apple for serving as my valued beta tester and guinea pig.
+2. Apple aka [whietfegeet](https://www.reddit.com/user/whietfegeet) for serving as my valued beta tester and guinea pig.
 3. The creators and contributors of [Godot game engine](https://godotengine.org/) for creating this superb platform.
 4. The creators and contributors [7-zip](https://www.7-zip.org/), which does all the heavy lifting for go·reader's eBook importation code.